severalnines/docs/components.rst

 ``wwwroot=<path to CMONAPI and ClusterControl UI>``

 * Path to CMONAPI and ClusterControl UI.
-If not set, it defaults to '/var/www/html' for Redhat-based distributions or '/var/www' for Debian-based distributions.
+If not set, it defaults to '/var/www/html' for RedHat-based distributions or '/var/www' for Debian-based distributions.
 * Example: ``wwwroot=/var/www/html``

 ``vendor=<string>``